php-fig/fig-standards/proposed/PSR-sql.md

 > - Block keyworkds: Are used at most once and separate the query in sections `where`, `from`, `limit`, `order by`, `join`
 > - Operation keywords: Are using inside operations `and`, `or`, `null`

-- Definition and block kewyords MUST be written in uppercase
+- Definition and block keywords MUST be written in uppercase
 - Operational keywords MUST be written in lowercase
 - `*` MUST NOT be used.
 Instead its necessary to make a list of all the required fields
 - There MUST be a line break after every field or table used on `SELECT`, `INSERT` and `from` blocks